omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 in C++11, were a major improvement of the language.
 And with them came a new and extremely useful idiom: meta-sequences.
-Below I'll give a demonstration of a problem - initializing an array at compile-time - for which meta-sequences provide a great solution.
+Below I'll give a demonstration of a problem - initializing an array at compile-time - for which meta-sequences provide a good solution.

-Since they are the key idea behind the most elegant solutions to many problems, it is not surprising that utilities for using them were included in the standard library (since [C++14](http://en.cppreference.com/w/cpp/utility)).
+Since they are the key idea behind many elegant solutions to various problems, it is not surprising that utilities for using them were included in the standard library (since [C++14](http://en.cppreference.com/w/cpp/utility)).
 It is surprising, though, that the implementation that comes with the STL is often